-Alien Covenant is the upcoming sequel to 2012’s Prometheus and prequel to 1979’s Alien, and will be directed by Ridley Scott.
-The script was written by Jack Paglen and later rewritten by Michael Green.
+Alien Covenant is the sequel to 2012’s Prometheus and prequel to 1979’s Alien, and was directed by Ridley Scott.
+The script was written by Jack Paglen and later rewritten by Michael Green and John Logan.
 In September 2015, Ridley Scott announced that the title of Prometheus 2 was Alien: Paradise Lost but in November 2015, Fox announced the title as Alien Covenant.
 In February 2015, Fox had changed the release date to August 4, 2017.
 In November 2016, the studio changed the release date again to May 19, 2017.

 Alien: Covenant Cast

 Katherine Waterston … Daniels